johnwcowan/r7rs-work/ProcessesCowan.md

 and connected to the parent process that creates it and possibly to other processes.
 All file descriptors not mentioned in *setup* are closed in the new process.
 It returns a process-object (see below) from which various results can be extracted.
+If the process cannot be created for any reason, an error satisfying `process-exception?` is signaled.

 ## The setup plist